 Metadata and Taxonomy are two words that everyone in the Digital Asset Management industry use on a day-to-day basis.
 The problem is that most people outside of the industry don’t truly understand what these things are and why are they are important.
 The single easiest way of visualising these two topics is the cheesiest of icebreakers, the "Hello, my name is…" sticker.

-In this one simple framework you’re communicating some information about yourself (or an attribute).
-The same principle applies for digital assets – a simple item of metadata could be the title of an asset.
-There are other designs of “introductory sticker” that have additional sections to write in more information, such as a job title or where you live.
-These would be additional pieces of metadata – by having multiple attributes you can quickly learn a lot of information about a specific file (or person!).
+In this one simple framework you’re communicating some information about yourself (an 'attribute').
+The same principle applies for digital assets – a simple attribute could be the title of a photograph.
+There are other designs of "introductory sticker" that have additional sections to write in more information, such as a job title or where you live.
+These would be additional attributes – and by having multiple attributes you can quickly learn a lot of information about a specific file (or person!).
+Metadata is the collective term for all of the information that you hold about an asset.
+A single attribute is a single piece of metadata, but most likely you will have a range of different pieces of information (each held in an attribute) which together collate to give rich metadata about the asset.

 Continuing with this metaphor, taxonomy is quite simply the different boxes that you’ve chosen to have on your sticker, such as name, job title, and location.
 In a Digital Asset Management system you are likely to have more than three as this will improve your ability to store information (metadata) about your assets.